openforcefield/openforcefield-forcebalance/README.md

 ```

 #### 4.2.
 Visualize the change of parameters in fitting
-This reads ForceBalance output file and generates bar plots of parameter changes, with green color indicating increase in value and red for decrease in value.
+In this step, we will read the ForceBalance output file to generate bar plots of parameter changes, with green and red colors indicating an increase/decrease in the parameter value respectively.
 ```
 python ../openforcefield-forcebalance/analysis_scripts/visualize_fb_parameters.py ../fb-fit/optimize.out -x ../fb-fit/forcefield/param_valence.offxml
 ```

 The result of this script is saved in a folder `param_change/`, with each type of parameter in one pdf file.
-The `all.pdf` is the combination of all.
+The `all.pdf` combines the parameter changes for all parameter types into a single file.

 #### 4.3.
-Visualize the improvements on optimized geometries
+Visualizing optimization results for optimized geometries
-To visualize the effect of fitting on optimized geometries, we run a script to read the QM and MM internal coordinate values for every molecule from ForceBalance optimize.tmp folder aggregates them by SMIRKs and draws scatter plots with initial and final equilibrium values labeled.
+To visualize the effect of fitting on optimized geometries, we run a script to read the QM and MM internal coordinate values for every molecule from the `optimize.tmp` folder.
+The script aggregates the internal coordinate values according to their matching SMIRKS patterns from the force field file and draws scatter plots with initial and final values of the equilibrium parameter as vertical lines.
 Each dot corresponds to one internal coordinate in an optimized structure.
 ```
 python ../openforcefield-forcebalance/analysis_scripts/plot_optgeo_each_smirks.py -x ../fb-fit/forcefield/param_valence.offxml --new_xml../fb-fit/result/optimize/param_valence.offxml -f ../fb-fit/optimize.tmp -t ../fb-fit/targets-j ../fb-fit/smirnoff_parameter_assignments.json
 ```
 This script will generate a folder `optgeo_scatter_plots/`, that contains subfolders like `Bonds/`.
-The pdf files in there correspond to the SMIRKS id, such as `b1.pdf`.
-This script will also save a pickle file `optgeo_analysis_data.p` on disk for re-using.
+The PDF files in each folder correspond to the SMIRKS id, such as `b1.pdf`.
+This script will also save a pickle file `optgeo_analysis_data.p` on disk for quickly generating the plots without re-reading the data from `optimize.tmp`.

 #### 4.4.
-Visualize improvements in vibrational frequencies
+Visualizing optimization results for vibrational frequencies
-To visualize the effect of fitting on vibrational frequencies, a script was implemented to plot the bar chart of rmsd of QM and MM vibrational frequencies from the first iteration and the final iteration.
+To visualize the effect of fitting on vibrational frequencies, a script was implemented to plot the bar chart of RMSD of QM and MM vibrational frequencies from the zeroth optimization cycle (before any parameter changes) and the final optimization cycle.
 ```
 python ../openforcefield-forcebalance/analysis_scripts/plot_vibfreq_rmsd.py -f ../fb-fit/optimize.tmp
 ```

 This script will generate a folder `vibfreq_targets_plots/` that contains two files, the `vib_freq_rmsd.pdf` and `vib_freq_maxdiff.pdf`.
 A pickle file `vibfreq_plot_data.pickle` is also saved for re-using the loaded data when making new plots.

 #### 4.5.
-Improvements in torsion profiles
+Visualizing optimization results for torsion profiles
-To visualize the improvements on torsion profiles, we use a script to load data from `optimize.tmp/` directory and generate plots for QM vs MM energies along torsion scans, including the MM energies from the first iteration for the comparison.
-A table of metadata is also included in the plots.
-Then it aggregates the plots into subfolders by ID of their SMIRKS.
+We use a script to load data from `optimize.tmp/` directory and generate QM and MM energy profiles as a function of the the torsion angle, including the MM energies from both the zeroth cycle (before any parameter changes) and the final optimization cycle for comparison.
+A table of metadata is also included in each plot.
+Plot files are organized into subfolders by the ID of the matching SMIRKS pattern.
 ```
 python ../openforcefield-forcebalance/analysis_scripts/plot_td_energies.py -f ../fb-fit/optimize.tmp -t ../fb-fit/targets
 ```

-This script will generate a folder `td_targets_plots/` that contains subfolders correspond to each SMIRKs torsion term.
-Each pdf file has the same name as the corresponding torsion profile target such as `td_OpenFF_Group1_Torsions_193_C11H18N2.pdf`.
+This script will generate a folder `td_targets_plots/` that contains subfolders corresponding to each SMIRKs torsion term.
+Each PDF file has the same name as the corresponding torsion profile target such as `td_OpenFF_Group1_Torsions_193_C11H18N2.pdf`.
 The log of running all above analysis scripts is saved in the release package as `analysis/run_analysis.log`.

 ## End
 Congratulations!
 Now you have completed the full fitting tutorial.
-Please make sure you read the blog post for the theory and ideas behind this fitting.
+Please make sure you read the [blog post](https://openforcefield.org/news/introducing-openforcefield-1.0/#fitting-parsley-to-quantum-chemical-data) for the theory and ideas behind this optimization.

-For questions about this tutorial and details on the fitting releases, please contact.
+For questions about this tutorial, details on the fitting releases, or ForceBalance, please contact Hyesu Jang, Yudong Qiu, or Lee-Ping Wang.
-For questions regarding ForceBalance, please contact Hyesu Jang, Yudong Qiu or Lee-Ping Wang.
-We are also planning to rewrite the ForceBalance document with updated instructions and more detailed explanations.
+We are also planning to rewrite the ForceBalance documentation with updated instructions and more detailed explanations.